SamPro07/Devops-Project/README.md

 ## Customization

-You can customize this pipeline to fit your specific needs.
+You can customize this pipeline or resources to fit your specific needs.
 Here are some ways to do that:

 - Modify the Jenkinsfile to include additional build and deployment steps.
+- Modify the Terraform File to add security features.
 - Change the target deployment environment (e.g., AWS, Kubernetes, etc.) by modifying the deployment scripts in the `deploy/` directory.
 - Add more tests or integrations as needed.